 Some businesses will benefit from having both a website and a web app.
 For example, a business that sells products online will need a website to market and sell their products.
 They might also want a web app to allow their customers to track their orders and delivery status.
 Other businesses might only need one or the other.
 For example, a business that provides a service such as lawn care will only need a web app to allow their customers to schedule appointments and make payments.

 The web is a powerful tool for businesses that allows them to connect with millions of people over a single platform.
 By understanding the key differences between a web app and website, you can make an informed decision about which one is right for your business.
 When making this decision, businesses should consider their audience and what they want them to do, the functionality they need, and the resources they have.

 Custom web development cost and time, level of maintenance and updates, security features and considerations, and hosting requirements are also important key considerations to keep in mind when deciding whether a web app or website is right for your business.
 Different businesses will have different reasons for choosing a web app or website.
 There is no one-size-fits-all answer, so it's important to tailor your decision to the specific needs of your business.

 How can CSW Help with your Web App or Website?

-If you would like to learn more about how you can make the right decision for your business, feel free to reach out to our team of web app and website experts at CSW Solutions.
+If you would like to learn more about how you can make the right decision for your business, feel free to reach out to our team of web app and custom web development experts at CSW Solutions.
 We'd be delighted to take the time to help you discover your road to digital expansion and growth as the new year kicks into gear!
 Reach out today!